 Mentally Healthy Schools was launched in 2018 by Catherine, Princess of Wales, as a legacy of the Heads Together campaign.
 The website was originally developed in partnership between Anna Freud, Young Minds, Place2Be and The Royal Foundation.

 From 1st April 2020 Anna Freud took full responsibility and ownership of the development and delivery of the Mentally Healthy Schools website, including all content and quality assurance of associated resources.

 What the site covers

-- Whole-school approach: helps school leaders develop the wider support across the school to help children, families and staff thrive.
+- Whole-school or college approach: helps school leaders develop the wider support across their school or college to help children, families and staff thrive.

 Tell us what you think

-To ensure this site useful, we really want your views on what works, what doesn’t and what’s missing.
+We are continually working to improve and develop the content on this website.
+We’d really like to hear from you on what you think works, doesn’t work, and if there are any content gaps you’ve spotted.
 Please take a couple of minutes to fill in our quick feedback form.